sourcegraph/learn/posts/how-to-troubleshoot-javascript-permission-denied-to-access-property-x.md

 ## Solution

-The easiest way to solve this error is to only try and access properties of an iframe which point to a domain that you control, this means that your code will obey the same-origin policy.
+The recommended way to solve this error is to only try and access properties of an iframe which points to a domain that you control, this will ensure that your code obeys the same-origin policy.

-If you want to communicate with the iframe, you can use `window.postMessage` - however, the embedded website must have an event listener to handle the `message` event and that must be a written in a way to allow communication cross-origin.
+If you want to communicate with the iframe, you can use `window.postMessage` — however, the embedded website must have an event listener to handle the `message` event and that must be written in a way to allow communication cross-origin.

 An [example is here](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage#example) from Mozilla Developer Network.